Banner: Big letter banners (China)

 In China, it is common to find large red coloured banners, especially in schools, factories, government institutions and construction sites.
 Also called da zi bao (大字报 (dàzìbào, big-character reports)), these tend to be big and long, usually with red backgrounds and large Chinese characters.
 They tend to have motivational messages or industrial milestones on them.
-Historically, these big character posters (da zi bao) were used to convey messages during the cultural revolution, but their use changed after the country's liberalization since 1979.
+Historically, these big-character posters were used to convey messages during the cultural revolution, but their use changed after the country's liberalization since 1979.